-Here, Jesus encounters a man who had an unclean spirit (v.
-2).
-Some translations call him a demoniac.
-Others call him demon possessed (v.
+Today, we are with Jesus on a field trip to another Gentile region called Gerasenes where Jesus encounters a man with multiple unclean spirits (v.
 15, 18).
+Some translations call him a 'demoniac' (NRSV, Amplified).
+Others translated 'demon possessed' (NASB, NIV).
+More translations say, 'possessed with the devil' (KJV) or 'troubled with the devil' (Rheims).
+I would simply call him a 'mad man.'

-I would call him a mad man.
-The mad man had a rough life before he met with Jesus.
-Many a time, his townsfolk tried to confine him to his own house to no avail.
-They even put him in chains for hands and shackles for feet.
-He broke loose.
+This man had a rough life.
+Because of his condition, he was totally rejected by the townsfolk.
+Many a time, they tried to confine him to his own house to no avail.
+They even put him in chains and shackles.
+It didn't work, either.
+Every single time they tried, he broke loose.
 With supernatural strength.
-Every single time.
 All efforts to subdue him failed.
-All people feared.
+All people feared him.
 They eventually left him alone and hoped that he would go away to someplace else or die.
 The man ended up living alone among the tombs because that was the only place where nobody was around.
 That's the context of today's story.